larskotthoff/assurvey/README.md

 ## Contributors

-I'd like to thank Marius Lindauer, who provided some of the references in this summary.
+I'd like to thank Marius Lindauer and Kobi Gal, who provided references for this summary.